 Add cabbage and carrots to skillet and stir; sprinkle with salt.
 Continue to cook until vegetables soften, adding a bit of water, as needed to keep them from sticking.

 Meanwhile, stir together in a small bowl ketchup, soy sauce, Worcestershire sauce, mirin, and hot sauce.
-When vegetables are soft and any liquid has evaporated, add noodles and sauce to skillet.
+Whisk in the cornstarch.
+When vegetables are soft and any liquid has evaporated, add the sauce, stirring until it begins to thicken slightly.
+Add the noodles and most of the chopped scallions to the to skillet.
 Toss to coat everything well and cook until noodles are warmed through.
-Serve, topped with chopped scallions.
+Serve, topped with the remaining chopped scallions.

 You Might also like: